History of the Jews in Utah: Jewish activity in Utah

 The first instance of organized Judaism in Utah was the creation of the Hebrew Benevolent Society in 1864.
 Brigham Young deeded land to the Jewish community, and the first Jewish cemetery was founded in 1866.
 After the transcontinental railroad was completed in 1869, many more Jewish families came to Utah.
 The first Jewish congregation established in Utah was Congregation B'nai Israel, established in 1873 by Samuel Kahn, Louis Reggel, Isadore Morris, M. C. Phillips, Mr. Gansler, Isaac Woolf, and I. Watters.
 Jewish service organization B'nai Brith founded a lodge in Salt Lake in 1892, as well as a sister chapter in 1923.
 The National Council of Jewish Women founded a chapter in Salt Lake in 1941.
 Hadassah founded a Salt Lake chapter in 1943.

-Jews participated in several areas during the First World War, including in the armed forces, the Red Cross, and other supporting organizations.
+Jews participated in several areas during World War I, including in the armed forces, the Red Cross, and other supporting organizations.
 Jewish activity boomed in the World War II war effort.
 Jewish Utahns once again served in the armed forces, worked with the Red Cross, and sold savings bonds.